Eudaemonal/Battleship_State_Tracker/README.md

 ## Design
 BattleshipStateTracker/
 ├── Program.cs  : Battleship state-tracker program
-├── Sources/    : Contains primary codes of the program └── Utils/      : Classes to Support the program
+├── Sources/    : Contains source files of the program └── Utils/      : Classes to Support the program

 ## How to use
 1. Open the project directory in Visual Studio Code
 2. In the terminal, Run the program: ```dotnet run```
-3. The program will simulate Player1 attacking Player2 in the first round, choose a point to attack, eg: ```3 5```
+3. The program simulates Player1 attacking Player2 in the first round, choose a point to attack, eg: ```3 5```
-4. After the attacking, the new board will be shown
+4. After the attacking, the result will be shown

 ## Reference